Livingsta shares her positive experience in business administration, customer service, and education.

 - While you have a list of expenses, develop a prioritised list taking into consideration what expenses contribute to the development of the organisation or to achieve a specific goal.
 Write down the estimated expenses for each prioritised task (consider all expenses like staffing, salary, transport, resources, utility bills and any other associated expenses).

 - Do not assume there will be a tight fit between the income and expenses.
 Unexpected expenses may arise anytime, and hence it is wise to have money set aside for miscellaneous expenses.

-- Make a list of things you would like to implement for the first time in the new fiscal year; for example, a pay rise, or office space extension or refurbishment.
+- Make a list of things you would like to implement for the first time in the new fiscal year; for example, a pay rise, office space extension or refurbishment.
 Create a list of estimated expenses for these things.

 - The best way to list all the above data is to use a spreadsheet with income and expenses listed along with sources.
-If the projected values of income and expenses are approximately equal then the budget is called a balanced budget.
-If your expenses are lower than income, then you have a surplus and you can look to see if anything can be done with it to improve the business or organisation.
-If expenses are higher than income, there will be a deficit, and the organisation will have to look at ways of cutting down expenses; for example, cutting down on utility bills and stationery, or looking for fundraising events or donations.
+If the projected values of income and expenses are approximately equal, then the budget is called a balanced budget.
+If your expenses are lower than your income, then you have a surplus, and you can look to see if anything can be done with it to improve the business or organisation.
+If expenses are higher than income, there will be a deficit, and the organisation will have to look at ways of cutting down expenses; for example, cutting down on utility bills and stationery or looking for fundraising events or donations.

 Note: As you gain experience developing budgets, drafting budgets for the forthcoming years will become easier.
 You will know where to look for information and resources and how to identify priorities.

 To keep a business on track, the priorities need to be correctly identified (priority-driven budgeting) and the finances well planned and managed.